 Recycled Materials & Resource Consumption: Our Sustainability Initiatives

-Maggie Sottero has been making positive impacts through our inclusivity efforts, social responsibility, and environmental consciousness.
+Maggie Sottero has been making positive impacts through our inclusivity efforts, social responsibility, and environmental initiatives.
 We have promised to create beautiful and inclusive experiences for all our brides, expand into our global community through charitable actions, and disrupt the standard to create a more sustainable wedding space.

 We’re reimagining everything we do with a regenerative, future-facing view.
 The Maggie family is committed to being the change, disrupting the standard, and creating the future to ensure our brides’ love stories—and our Planet— endure.